Remington R51

 The Remington R51 is a semi-automatic pistol announced in late 2013 by Remington Arms and was available to the market in January 2014.
-The R51 is a modernized version of the John Pedersen-designed Remington Model 51 pistol now chambered in 9×19mm caliber.
+The R51 is a modernized version of the John Pedersen-designed Remington Model 51 pistol now chambered in 9×19mm +P caliber.
 Remington announced plans to offer the pistol in .40 S&W and other calibers.
 However, no other chamberings were offered by the time of Remington's bankruptcy in 2018.

 Design details

 Pedersen's layout of the Remington R51 is copied in the Walther PPK pistol using a stationary barrel and recoil spring surrounding the barrel.
 However, a notable design feature is the use of a locking breech block within the slide utilizing the "hesitation-locked" action originally developed by John Pedersen.
 When the pistol is in battery, the breech block rests slightly forward of the locking shoulder in the frame.
 When the cartridge is fired, the bolt and slide move together a short distance rearward powered by the energy of the cartridge as in a standard blowback system.
 When the breech block meets the locking shoulder, it stops, locking the breech.
 The slide continues rearward with the momentum it acquired in the initial phase.
 This delay allows chamber pressure to drop while the breech remains locked and the cartridge slightly extracted.
-Once the bullet leaves the muzzle and pressure drops away, the rearward motion of the slide lifts the breech block from its locking recess through a sliding cam arrangement, continuing the operating cycle.
-Only manually retracting the slide with the grip safety held in, or firing a cartridge opens the pistol.
+Once the bullet leaves the muzzle and the pressure drops, the rearward motion of the slide lifts the breech block from its locking recess through a sliding cam arrangement, continuing the operating cycle.
+The slide may only open when it is manually operated with the grip safety depressed, or when firing a cartridge.

 Because the action halts cartridge extraction momentarily while holding locked the breech, the R51 is designed to use higher pressure cartridges (9mm Luger +P) than a straight blowback firearm with similar slide weight.
 The hesitation-locked Model 53 was based on the Model 51 design, and was built by Remington in .45 ACP for Navy trials.
 The Pedersen design has the recoil spring surrounding the barrel, reducing the pistol's overall profile.
 Lighter operating parts and longer lock time provide less felt and actual recoil.
 The R51's low bore axis gives less muzzle rise which also lowers perceived recoil, while the stationary barrel improves accuracy and simplifies construction.